Vandana-2305/CompilerDesign_Exps/Experiment-02/Procedure.md

+PROCEDURE:

 Create a file with .l extension, lexer.l, where you write the FLEX code.

 Inside the file, define how to recognize tokens using regular expressions.

-Use the flex command to convert your .l file into a C program (lex.yy.c).
+Use the flex command to convert the .l file into a C program (lex.yy.c).

 Compile the generated C program using gcc to produce an executable.

 Run the executable and give it input C code.

 The output will show you which tokens were recognized (Keyword, Identifier, Number, Operator, Delimiter, etc.).